Koi Chand Rakh: Plot

-Dr. Rabail (Ayeza Khan) is a caring, young woman whose parents died when she was five years.
-She was raised by her maternal uncle Asad Niazi and his wife Nafeesa.
-Asad and Nafeesa have a daughter and a son of their own Nishaal (Areeba Habib) and Umair (Muneeb Butt).
-Rabail, being much elder than Umair, always took care of him like an elder sister, but she was not aware that Umair had developed feelings for her.
-When he reveals his feelings, Rabail is horrified, as she always saw him as a younger brother.
+Dr. Rabail (Ayeza Khan) is a caring, young woman who was orphaned at five years old and was raised by her maternal uncle Asad Niazi and his wife Nafeesa.
+Asad and Nafeesa have a daughter, Nishaal (Areeba Habib) and a son Umair (Muneeb Butt).
+Though Rabail took care of Umair like an older sister, Umair developed feelings for her which horrifies Rabail when the same is revealed, as she had always seen him as a younger brother.
 Nafeesa overhears the conversation and decides that the best solution is to get Rabail married as soon as possible.

-There is a parallel story of Zain (Imran Abbas), the son of a wealthy business man.
-Zain is a carefree man who is shallowly obsessed with looks.
-He sees Nishaal and instantly falls madly in love with her beauty.
-When he approaches her a misunderstanding leads him, mistakenly believe Nishaal's name is Rabail.
-On numerous occasions he meets Nishaal, who despite, at first, ignoring him grows to like him.
-Zain discovers that the girl he loves is his father's friend Asad Niazi's daughter and sends a proposal.
-Rabail, under pressure from Nishaal, tricks Umair into going to college with the promise that she'll wait for him.
-Umair is satisfied and leaves for college.
-But the real plan Rabail, Nafeesa, and Nishaal have is to get Rabail married, while he's away.
+On the other hand is a parallel story of Zain (Imran Abbas), son of a wealthy businessman Ibrar.
+He is a carefree and shallow man obsessed with looks.
+He instantly falls in love with Nishaal's beauty and approaches her, leading to a misunderstanding making him mistakenly believe that Nishaal's name is Rabail.
+On numerous occasions he meets Nishaal, who initially ignores him but gradually starts liking him.
+Zain later discovers that the girl he loves is his father's friend Asad Niazi's daughter, and under the wrong impression agrees to his father's request for marrying Rabail.
+Meanwhile, Rabail under pressure from Nishaal tricks Umair into going to college with the false promise that she'll wait for him, while it's shown that the real plan Rabail, Nafeesa, and Nishaal had is to get Rabail married while he's away.

 Nishaal finds out that the proposal for Rabail is from Zain.
-Both Zain and Nishaal are heartbroken because they had fallen in love, even though they had not spent much time together.
-Nishaal tells Zain how she had come to see him as her "ideal" man, but Zain refuses to accept this, as for the first time in his life, he's made his father proud.
-Zain does not want to spoil this new relationship with his father, so he sacrifices his love to Rabail.
-Umair learns about the betrayal, arriving too late - as Rabail and Zain are celebrating the Nikaah ceremony, and has a nervous breakdown.
+Both Zain and Nishaal are heartbroken after realisation, as they had fallen in love despite not having spent much time together.
+Nishaal tells Zain how she had come to see him as her "ideal" man, but Zain refuses to accept this as he's finally made his father proud of him with his decision to marry Rabail and doesn't want to spoil this new relationship with his father.
+Umair gets to learn about the betrayal too late at Rabail and Zain'sNikaah ceremony, resulting in him having a nervous breakdown.

 Zain and Nishaal try to make each other jealous through manipulative games; Zain by pretending to have feelings for Rabail, and Nishaal by flirting with Zain's best friend, Zia.
-After getting married Zain deserts Rabail on the wedding night because he cannot sleep with her.
-Zain and Nishaal their relationship, however Zain's father, Ibrar, discovers this and suffers a heart attack but before dying he makes Zain promise to never divorce Rabail.
-Zain agrees to fulfill his father's last wish despite being in love with Nishaal.
+After getting married, Zain rudely deserts Rabail on the wedding night itself because he cannot bring himself to consummate.
+Zain and Nishaal discuss their relationship which is discovered by Zain's father, who suffers a heart attack but before dying makes Zain promise to never divorce Rabail.
+Zain agrees to fulfill Ibrar's last wish despite being in love with Nishaal.